OsAmaro/distscalarfield/README.md

 The sampling approach consists on generating random coordinates of the particles, calculating the local field values for each of these, and build a histogram from it.

 References:
-[1] Amaro O., Vranic M., "Optimal laser focusing for positron production in laser-electron scattering" pre-print https://arxiv.org/abs/2106.01877
+[1] Amaro O., Vranic M., "Optimal laser focusing for positron production in laser-electron scattering" pre-print https://arxiv.org/abs/2106.01877 , journal https://iopscience.iop.org/article/10.1088/1367-2630/ac2e83